New homestyle restaurant just Lean Cuisines from the 90’s - The Beaverton

 New homestyle restaurant just Lean Cuisines from the 90’s

-– A new restaurant in Toronto’s hip , Microwave Loven, seeks to replicate home made, traditional comfort food from people’s childhood by mainly serving microwaveable meals from the 1990’s.
+– A new restaurant in Toronto’s hip , Microwave Loven, seeks to replicate home made, traditional comfort from people’s childhood by mainly serving microwaveable meals from the 1990’s.

-“I was scared that with all the trends of slow cooking and farm to table that we were losing our culture,” said patron Joshua Denver “ but it’s good to see a restaurant keeping traditions alive.”
+“I was scared that with all the trends of slow cooking and farm to table that we were losing our culture,” said patron Joshua Denver “ but ’s good to see a restaurant keeping traditions alive.”

 “I never realized how nostalgic I was for freezer burn,” added Denver.